Escape the classroom and grow as an educator by connecting with Indigenous Australia through the people, their stories, and their land.

 What is the best time of year for an Immersion?

+We run several immersions which can be joined by individuals or small groups between May and August, but we can also run a program at your preferred time during the dry season.
 Due to the extreme heat (Central Australia) and rains (Arnhem Land and Cape York) affecting our partner Homelands, it is not possible to go on an immersion during the Australian Summer.
 The best times of year to travel are between late-March and late-November each year for the most comfortable camping experience.